Chapter 1: Mission and Governance of the University

-- vice president of health sciences and technology
+- vice president. health sciences and technology

-- vice president for strategic alliances
+- vice president, strategic alliances

-- vice president for outreach and international affairs
+- vice president, outreach and international affairs

-- vice president for research and innovation
+- vice president, research and innovation

-- ovice president for student affairs
+- vice president, student affairs

-The senior vice president and chief business officer (SVP&CBO) is the university’s chief financial, administrative, and operations officer.
-The SVP&CBO is responsible for the financial, administrative, physical, technological, and operational infrastructure of the university and leads these areas in support of its teaching, research, and outreach missions.
-The SVP&CBO partners with the president, executive vice president and provost, the president’s Executive Team, and other university leaders to advance the university’s priorities.
+The senior vice president and chief business officer (SVPCBO) is the university’s chief financial, administrative, and operations officer.
+The SVPCBO is responsible for the financial, administrative, physical, technological, and operational infrastructure of the university and leads these areas in support of its teaching, research, and outreach missions.
+The SVPCBO partners with the president, executive vice president and provost, the president’s Executive Team, and other university leaders to advance the university’s priorities.
 Reporting to the senior vice president and chief business officer are:

-- vice president for finance
+- vice president, finance/chief finance officer

-- vice president for human resources
+- vice president, human resources

-- vice president for policy and governance
+- vice president, policy and governance

-- associate vice president for safety and security
+- associate vice president, safety and security

 For purposes of accreditation, the academic deans, or their designees, are responsible for ensuring compliance with college-level “substantive change” as defined by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC).
 The deans are responsible and accountable for monitoring and timely reporting of all actions that may require a substantive change notification and/or approval.
 Examples of substantive changes are outlined in Policy 6500, “Academic Programs: Creation, Discontinuance and Delivery Site”.